 I published an article in the New Mexico Genealogist Journal, Vol. 55, No. 1 (March 2016) on the Y-DNA of Cristobal de Torres.
 Click on the link below to view the article and read the details for the Y-DNA validation of Cristobal.
 In the article, I list some of the surnames I match including Griego.
 There are three men with the Griego name matching me, however, these three men can’t be traced beyond the early 1700s so I am not sure if they truly trace to Juan Griego, an Oñate period settler.

 The progenitor for the Griego surname is a man named Juan Griego.
-Origins of New Mexico Families shows that Juan “answered the Onate muster-roll at Casco in 1597, declaring that he was a native of the City of Candia in Greece, the son of Lazaro Griego.“ Juan is the only settler listed as having come to the New Mexico region directly from Greece.
+Origins of New Mexico Families by Fr.
+Angelico Chavez indicates that Juan “answered the Onate muster-roll at Casco in 1597, declaring that he was a native of the City of Candia in Greece, the son of Lazaro Griego.“ Juan is the only settler listed as having come to the New Mexico region directly from Greece.
 Now, one may ask….could other Spanish settlers with Greek origins have lived in Spain and come over having merely been identified as Spanish?
 I believe the answer is yes but I am not a world historian so I can’t reference any real timelines of Greek migrations.
 However, I theorize that there may be a paternal connection between Cristobal de Torres and the Juan Griego.

-I base my theory on several points.
+My theory is based on several points.

 - The paternal ancestry for Cristobal de Torres can’t be traced beyond him.